labs13-school-cloud/labs13-school-cloud-BE/.github/README.md

 ## Deploy

 This project has an `app.json` file, which allows us to offer "one-click deployment" to Heroku.
-This will allow you to get your own version of Training Bot up and running both quickly and painlessly.
+This will allow you to get your own version of School in the cloud up and running both quickly and painlessly.

 **NOTE:** Before clicking the button below you'll want to make sure you've completed the [prerequisite setup steps](../docs/prerequisites.md) in the [complete documentation](../docs/README.md).